rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene05-understanding-code-quality-metrics.md

 Mention the scene number and tell the audience about:

 Now that your project is configured, let's run your first code analysis.
 We'll cover different ways to trigger an analysis, from the command line to CI/CD integration, and learn how to interpret the initial results.

+### Script for Course Creator
+- Mention scene 05 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 05 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">